Khalid Masud: Death

 He had been suffering from hepatitis C for a number of years.
 He died on 1 October 2003 at 2:20 pm in Jinnah Hospital Lahore.
 Famous scholar and companion of Islahi School of thought Allama Javed Ahmed Ghamidi offered his funeral prayer at Dongi Ground Samanabad Lahore.
-He was buried in his native village Lilla District Jehlum with his ancestors.
+He was buried in his native village Lilla, in Jehlum District with his ancestors.